-Another view of the limestone from the previous slide, but cut at right angles to the first.
-The form of the oncolites in this view indicates that the rock has undergone significant shortening (left-right in this photo).
-The slightly squashed shape of the oncolites, near the top of the slide, hint at this.
+A second view of the limestone in the top photo, but it has been cut at a right angle with respect to the first image.
+The shape of the oncolites in this view indicates that the rock has undergone significant shortening (left-right in this photo).
+The slightly squashed shape of the oncolites at the top of the image provides evidence for the shortening.
 Features such as these oncolites provide markers for evaluating the amount and nature of strain in rocks.

 Using the Fry Method of strain analysis (Answer questions to TURN IN)